Pengzhi-He/Geomagnetic-BP/README.md

-This work primarily uses reference code from MATLAB for correlation analysis, FFT, and cross wavelet transform.
+This work primarily uses reference code from MATLAB for correlation analysis, Fast Fourier Transform, and cross wavelet transform.
 The code is stored in the file named 'Data_processing_code,' organized by figure, and can be combined with the supplementary data.